What does Chai taste like? Facts and enjoy!

 7. Turmeric Chai – Made using turmeric as the main ingredient, this type of chai has anti-inflammatory properties and a unique flavor profile.

 8. Sweetened Chai – This type of chai uses sweeteners such as honey or sugar to add sweetness to the drink without overpowering its other flavors.
-Each type of chai offers its own unique flavor profile, making it important to analyze carefully in order to find one that

 Read more: